CDHDL959/Statute_Finder.py/README.md

 2. Unique Citations
 3. Cross-Reference Map

-Additionally, at the end it will ask the user if they want to save this report to a file (yes/no).
-If You want to save it, the program will ask for an output filename or just default to: statute_analysis_report.txt.
+Additionally, at the end it will ask the user if they want to save this report to a file `(yes/no)`.
+If You want to save it, the program will ask for an output filename or just default to: `statute_analysis_report.txt`.
 The file will be saved in the same folder that the script is ran.

 I would include an example PDF; however, I worry about privacy.
 Examples can easily be found online.
 I used a brief from the United States Court of Appeals Fifth Circuit.